ba-st/Willow/docs/Applications.md

 ### Setting up a CDN

-For the libraries having an official CDN (bootstrap, jquery, etc) you can use it just by changing the application to use the online version of the libraries:
+For libraries with an official CDN (bootstrap, jquery, etc), youy can indicate to the application that the online version of the libraries objects must be used:

 ```smalltalk
 componentSupplierForApplication